LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Prerequisites

 - Followed the [Getting Started Guide](before-you-get-started-let-s-get-started.html) to create a LiveEngage account, retrieve your domain, authorize API calls, and authenticate with LiveEngage.
+- Bundle ID registered in an Apple developer account.
 - **Version 3.7.1 or newer**
   - Xcode 10.2 or newer
   - Swift version 5, or Objective-C